alfierushby/markdown-cv/index.md

 ## Extra-curricular

 `2019`
+__STEM VEX Robotics Competition__, Software Designer
+- Designed the software to drive a purpose built robot.

+`2019`
 __Villiers Park Education Trust__, Computer Science
 - Presented a web-project to the class in a group, and won best presentation.
-- Learnt how to work in a group, and
+- Learnt how to manage a workload in a group of varying skill-levels, and how

 ## Awards

-`Biddenham International School and Sports College 2021` Awarded Principle's prize for attaining the highest A-Level result in the year.
+`Biddenham International School 2021`
+ Awarded __Principle's prize__ for attaining the highest A-Level result in the year.

 `Nottingham University 2022`
- Awarded 'UG High Achiever 1st Year' prize for exam results.
+ Awarded __UG High Achiever 1st Year prize__ for exam results.

 <!-- ### Footer